Skip to content

 Hardware and driver layer sharing mechanisms

-GPU hardware and driver layer, generally has built-in multi-user isolation and sharing mechanisms, and each GPU manufacturer has its own implementation.
+GPU hardware and driver layer has built-in multi-user isolation and sharing mechanisms, and each GPU manufacturer has its own implementation.

-For example, NVIDIA's built-in sharing mechanisms mainly include three types:
+For example, NVIDIA's built-in sharing mechanisms mainly include 3 types:

 1. Multi-instance GPU (MIG) ,Multi-instance GPU.
 Similar to cutting cake, dividing the GPU into several completely isolated parts, but only 7 sub-GPUs can be produced at most, and the memory isolation is GB-level,only supported by Ampere architecture after 2020.